dgilleland/dgilleland.github.io/src/content/blog/2024-04/JavaScriptAsALanguage.md

 tags:
   - JavaScript
 ---
+> *This is a published "draft" - I expect to revise it over the next short while.*

 # JavaScript as a Language

 JavaScript is a ***programming* language**.
 Before we get into what we mean by "programming", let's take a look at what we mean by *language*.